Post Summary: Things to do in Japan

 Take a Sushi Making Class

-If you are a sushi connoisseur like us, then it’s only fitting to take a sushi making class (and then eat your creation) while in Japan.
-For one hour, we were given an in-depth sushi making class by a top Kyoto sushi chef.
-Afterward, we got to put our Japanese food to the test and taste it all ourselves.
+If you are a sushi connoisseur like us, it’s only fitting to take a sushi-making class (and then eat your creation) while in Japan.
+For one hour, we were given an in-depth sushi-making class by a top Kyoto sushi chef.
+Afterward, we got to put our sushi to the test and taste it all ourselves.
+You may have taken sushi classes elsewhere before, but I believe there is no better place than Japan.
+You can often find sushi-making classes in any Japanese city.

 Have Conveyor Belt Sushi

 While sushi is probably a special and expensive meal out where you live, you can find it for an affordable price in Japan.
-Of course, there are expensive world-class options, but Japan is full of affordable conveyor belt sushi options.
+Of course, there are costly world-class options, but Japan has affordable conveyor belt sushi options.
+Conveyor belt sushi is a quick and cheap meal in Japan.
+Sushi is made and sent out onto a train like a conveyor belt which will rotate around the restaurant.

 Try Real Matcha